How to Trick Golf Cart Charger?

 To charge a dead golf cart battery, gather the following equipment:

-1. Battery charger: Obtain a compatible battery charger capable of supplying the correct voltage and current for your specific golf cart battery.
+1. Battery Charger: Whenever you buy a battery charger, buy a good quality battery charger that can provide the correct voltage and current for your specific golf cart.

-3. Fully charged battery: A fully charged battery is necessary to charge the dead golf cart battery.
+3. Fully charged battery: A fully charged battery is essential to charge any dead battery.

 Inspect the Battery